vocdoni/dvote-js/README.md

 ### Gateway

-Provides utility functions to fetch data from remote nodes in a decentralized network using gateways and send messages as well.
+Provides utility functions to fetch data from decentralized filesystems, sending messages and adding files to Swarm/IPFS.

 ## Example usage